-We require a minimum of 48 hours notice for cancellation of sessions for payment to be refunded.
+We require a minimum of two full working days’ notice of cancellations for sessions not to be charged in full.

 Mastery of Techniques: Masterstrokes (KS1 & KS2) 1 hour 30 minutes

-Portraits and compare the work of William Etty and Gwen John
+- Portraits and compare the work of William Etty and Gwen John, or

 Perfect Partner – The Draw Tour tour or Encountering Lowry performance